 - • Grow and innovate through challenges and personal barriers

-During the last part of the program, Meaningful Return, we ask you to take what impacted you on the expedition and translate it into meaningful action at home.
-During the expedition, you will think about and plan for the change you would like to make in your own community.
+During the last part of the program, Meaningful Return, we ask students to take what impacted them on the expedition and translate it into meaningful action at home.
+During the expedition, they will think about and plan for the change they would like to make in their own communities.

-In many regards, this final phase can be the most important of the No Barriers Youth program.
+In many regards, this final phase can be the most important of the No Barriers program.
 Participants return home and are faced with the questions, “So now what?”
 “How did this experience impact me and what am I going to do about it?”
-In this final part of the program, we ask you to reflect on your experience and engage with your local and global community to help create positive and sustainable change.
+In this final part of the program, we ask everyone to reflect on their experience and engage with their local and global community to help create positive and sustainable change.

-Participants willing to expand their comfort zones and break through barriers will be guided by three truly inspirational No Barriers Ambassadors:
+Participants willing to expand their comfort zones and break through barriers will be guided by four truly inspirational No Barriers Ambassadors: